You can have a brilliant RETTO 2022

 Because there are a lot of stairs!
 How many, you’re probably thinking, right?

 Well, I was foolish enough to offer to my fledgling stair counting skills to Mark Collins in 2013.

 Of course, curious nature freak he is, he’d also been wondering how many there were!

 I’d barely answered “Ja” to his “You being serious?” and it seemed I was on the course with a good old-fashioned finger click counter in hand.
 No clicking in a helicopter over the wildebeest herds on the plains of Serengeti, mind you.
-This was real bush research!
+This was Garden Route forest research!

 But enough of stats and stairs.

 Let’s check out some of the other challenges that make it such a tough but utterly rewarding course to run.